hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - It rearranges a character string into runs of similar characters
     - It's usefull for compression
     - Text <---> BWT-Text = BWT(Text) <---> Compression(BWT-Text)
-- From Text to BWT:
+- BWT:
-    - Text ---> BWT-Text ---> Compressed BWT-Text
+    - From Text to BWT: Text ---> BWT-Text ---> Compressed BWT-Text
     - Forming All Cyclic Rotations of a text ---> Sorting Cyclic Rotations ---> String last column
+    - E.g. AGACATA$:
-    -           E.g.                       v
+    -                                      v
                 AGACATA$            $AGACATA
                 GACATA$A            A$AGACAT
                 ACATA$AG  Sorting   ACATA$AG    BWT:              Compression